 Going through a divorce can be a confusing and emotional time.
-The Law Office of Richard W. Schaaf, PLC can take some of the stress off your shoulders by providing you with a practiced divorce attorney in Marysville, MI.
+O.W.L.
+Legal can take some of the stress off your shoulders by providing you with a practiced divorce attorney in Marysville, MI.

 We can help you with every part of the divorce process, from filing for spousal support to creating child custody and visitation agreements.
 Set up a free in-person or over-the-phone consultation with our divorce attorney today to start the legal process.